tsdnid/.github/profile/README.md

-# DomaiNesia Technical Support

-## Welcome to DomaiNesia's Technical Support GitHub Profile 👋
+## Welcome to DomaiNesia's Technical Support Specialist GitHub Profile 👋

 ### About Us